overscopestudio/overscopestudio.github.io/jakobBlog.md

 This allows our designers to map notes directly to the waveform, providing both convenience and precision.

 Here's the function from the first working revision of the class that would actually do the interpretation, character by character.

-Be careful however, it contains a rather lengthy "if" statement.
+<b>Be careful however, it contains a rather lengthy "if" statement.</b>

 <details><summary>if ( reader == click_here ) { show mess; }</summary>
 <p>